-For newborns and infants, Cronobacter infections can be very harmful and potentially life-threatening.
+Cronobacter infections can be very harmful and potentially life-threatening for newborns and infants.
 Infants have underdeveloped gastrointestinal systems that are less able to contain dangerous bacteria.
 Cronobacter infections in infants (particularly premature infants) can rapidly progress into deadly systemic infections such as sepsis (an infection of the bloodstream) and meningitis (infection involving the brain and spinal cord).

-Initial symptoms of Cronobacter infections in babies include fever and refusal to feed often accompanied by lethargy.
-Cronobacter infections in infants are relatively rare, but when they do occur they are almost always the result of contaminated powdered infant formula.
+Initial symptoms of Cronobacter infections in babies include fever and refusal to feed, often accompanied by lethargy.
+Cronobacter infections in infants are relatively rare, but when they occur, they are almost always the result of contaminated powdered infant formula.
 This is because Cronobacter germs can survive in the dry environments of powdered food stores.

 Abbott Announces Recall of Powdered Formula Products

-A day after the FDA publicly announced its investigation, Abbott Laboratories initiated a “voluntary” recall of all powdered formula products that were made at the company’s Sturgis Michigan facility.
-The recall covered powdered versions of Abbott’s formula products including Similac, Alimentum, and EleCare formulas.
+A day after the FDA publicly announced its investigation, Abbott Laboratories initiated a “voluntary” recall of all powdered formula products made at the company’s Sturgis, Michigan facility.
+The recall covered powdered versions of Abbott’s formula products, including Similac, Alimentum, and EleCare formulas.

-According to Abbott, the recalled products were distributed across the U.S. and to several other countries around the world.
-Abbott established a Similac recall website to help consumers determine whether their product is covered by the recall.
+According to Abbott, the recalled products were distributed across the U.S. and to several other countries worldwide.
+Abbott established a Similac recall website to help consumers determine whether the recall covers their product.

-The recent Similac recall due to possible contamination is just the latest in a string of negative events related to Similac and other infant formulas.
+The recent Similac recall due to possible contamination is just the latest in a string of adverse events related to Similac and other infant formulas.